 Which brings me to why I decided to buy ARR.
 It’s a lot like FFXI, but this time, you can type in Japanese from the English version of the game.
 (Though it looks like I’ll need a US keyboard to do that.
 My Japanese Microsoft ergonomic one isn’t working right.)

 Comparing ARR with FFXI

 The job system has been revamped.
-It still exists and you can still use skills from other jobs, but I haven’t gotten high enough in level to have much experience with multiclassing under the new system yet.
-From what I’ve read, it seems like you can equip a set number of skills from other jobs, so it isn’t necessarily limited to one subclass, per se.
+It still exists and you can still use skills from other jobs.
+I haven’t gotten high enough in level to have much experience with multiclassing under the new system yet, though.
+From what I’ve read, it seems like you can equip a set number of skills from other jobs.
+It isn’t necessarily limited to one subclass, per se.
 But like I said… I’m not there yet.
 More on that later, maybe.

 One of the most convenient changes made for ARR is that to change jobs, all you have to do is change your main weapon.
-You can carry around quite a bit of spare equipment because they have given you a special inventory for just that purpose, which makes it easy to keep stuff on hand for multiple jobs.
-Combined with a lot more backpack space than FFXI and the fact that they aren’t charging you a dollar for every extra character you make and it looks like item management will be far more pleasant than before.
+You can carry around quite a bit of spare equipment; the game gives you a special inventory for just that purpose.
+This makes it easy to keep stuff on hand for multiple jobs.
+You get a lot more backpack space than FFXI and they aren’t charging you a dollar for every extra character.
+It looks like item management will be far more pleasant than before.

 As a veteran of FFXI, it feels like going back to an old, beloved pool for the first time in forever to find out that they’d renovated the place without disrupting its overall design.
 That said, you don’t have to have been a fan of FFXI to enjoy ARR.
 However, and I was talking to a friend about this last night, it is still an Asian MMO.
 There are a lot of grindy quests that don’t do much to enrich the world or the story.
 So think a bit about whether or not Final Fantasy XIV: A Realm Reborn is a game you want to play.
 Take your time, because the servers don’t look like they’ll be ready for you soon.